moov-io/terms-dictionary/README.md

 - **doing business as (DBA)**<a id="dba"></a>: This term refers to a secondary name (also known as an assumed name, fictitious business name, or trade name) that is legally associated with a company and can be used to open bank accounts, write checks, enter into contracts, and for other business purposes.
 That company must lawfully file this secondary name or faces fines and penalties.
 A sole proprietor is usually required to file for a DBA, while for large organizations with multiple businesses and brands, a DBA helps identify the true ownership, for legal purposes.

-- **DSS (Data Security Standard)**<a id="dss"></a>: Also referred to as the Payment Card Industry Data Security Standard (PCI DSS), this is a common set of information security policies and procedures for use by entities that handle credit card data (basically, any organization that accepts, processes, stores, or transmits credit card information) to protect that data and prevent misuse of cardholders’ personal information.
+- **Data Security Standard (DSS)**<a id="dss"></a>: Also referred to as the Payment Card Industry Data Security Standard (PCI DSS), this is a common set of information security policies and procedures for use by entities that handle credit card data (basically, any organization that accepts, processes, stores, or transmits credit card information) to protect that data and prevent misuse of cardholders’ personal information.

-- **EFT (Electronic Funds Transfer)**<a id="eft"></a>: Electronic transfer of money from one bank account to another, either within a single financial institution or across multiple institutions, via computer-based systems without the direct intervention of bank staff.
+- **electronic funds transfer (EFT)**<a id="eft"></a>: Electronic transfer of money from one bank account to another, either within a single financial institution or across multiple institutions, via computer-based systems without the direct intervention of bank staff.

-- **EBT (Electronic Benefits Transfer)**<a id="ebt"></a>: The electronic system enabling government assistance programs to issue benefits to recipients in the form of payment cards, or EBT cards.
+- **Electronic Benefits Transfer (EBT)**<a id="ebt"></a>: The electronic system enabling government assistance programs to issue benefits to recipients in the form of payment cards, or EBT cards.
 Previously, state welfare agencies distributed benefits in the form of paper coupons.

 - **EMV**<a id="emv"></a>: A type of payment card technology that uses a chip to store data securely.
 EMV cards may be contact or contactless, and are a way to reduce card fraud.
 They typically require the cardholder to enter a PIN when making a transaction and most POS terminals today support EMV technology.

-- **EPN (Electronic Payments Network)**<a id="epn"></a>: Owned by The Clearing House and one of two ACH operators (the other is the Federal Reserve Bank).
+- **Electronic Payments Network (EPN)**<a id="epn"></a>: Owned by The Clearing House and one of two ACH operators (the other is the Federal Reserve Bank).
 The EPN is responsible for ACH transaction switching among banks for the private sector.

 - **faster payments**<a id="faster-payments"></a>: An umbrella term for payment solutions that are always available, offer immediate funds availability, and provide near-instant updates to both the sender and receiver.
 Examples include [RTP](#rtp) and [FedNow](#fednow).